alexstrauch/quick-bites/README.md

 ### User demographic

 - This project is intended for anyone who wants a convenient way to manage recipes and enhance their cooking experience, regardless of their culinary skill level.

+### User goals

+- Discover new recipes

+- Simplify meal planning

+- Save and organize recipes

+- Experiment with different cuisines

+- Add personalized recipes

+### User expectations

+- A simple and easy to use command-line interface with clear instructions

+- Ability to quickly find and retrieve recipes based on their preferences

+- Customization for adding personal recipes

+- Expectation that added recipes will be securely saved

+- Effective filtering of recipes by meal type, cuisine or diet without irrelevant results

+- Proper handling of errors, such as invalid inputs, with clear feedback